-If you are in the food business – preparing, packaging, importing, exporting or distributing – the Safe Food for Canadians Act (SFCA) could have a major impact on your business.
-The objective of the new legislation is to improve the safety of the Canadian food supply.
-The primary components of the proposed rules are licensing, trade, traceability, preventive control plans and requirements for food preparation.
+The new Safe Food For Canadians Regulations (SFCR) take effect January 15, 2019.
+If you are in the food business – manufacturing, packaging, importing or exporting – the legislation may have a major impact on your business.
+The objective is to improve the safety of the Canadian food supply.
+The primary components are licensing, preventive controls and traceability.

 Do brand owners need to be licensed?

 Yes, if they “prepare” food, which is defined by Health Canada as “manufacture, process, treat, preserve, grade, package and label”, for inter-provincial trade (for sale between provinces), import or export.

 Brand owners using co-packers to manufacture their products should ensure the co-packers are licensed and in compliance with the regulations.
 Understanding the regulations is the key to developing an effective supplier verification process.
 Conducting due diligence is necessary to protect the brand reputation and mitigate risks.

 Support for Small Business

 Understandably small business owners dread more legislation in an already heavily regulated industry.
 On a positive note, the CFIA has made provisions to help small businesses understand regulatory requirements.
 Also, a staged implementation allows businesses that are not federally registered extra time to comply with certain requirements of the legislation.

 Protecting your Brand

 The SFCR will help businesses protect and strengthen their brand through risk assessments, preventive control measures and traceability.
 Food safety may not be sexy like product development and packaging design, but it is a necessary part of a healthy food supply chain.
 Building a sustainable food business requires ongoing investment in food safety and every employee has a role to play.

 Check out these resources to understand the impact on your business…